-Assess, plan, do, review Descriptor: barriers to learning Assessment of needs Quality first teaching Interventions and specific support Resources The pupil displays moderate and persistent difficulties with: understanding and attending to oral language and instructions expressing themselves orally using correct grammar or vocabulary fluency: eg, stammering and word finding voice problems eating and drinking: oro-motor control speech sounds or phonological awareness social use of language language based learning for eg, reading comprehension Establish baseline assessment of child's language skills.
+Assess, plan, do, review Descriptor: barriers to learning Assessment of needs Quality first teaching Interventions and specific support Resources The pupil displays moderate and persistent difficulties with: • understanding, processing and attending to oral language and instructions • expressing themselves orally using correct grammar or vocabulary • fluency: eg, stammering and word finding • voice problems • eating and drinking: oro-motor control • speech sounds or phonological awareness • social use of language • language based learning for eg, reading comprehension/fluency These difficulties must be present in the child's first language.
+Establish baseline assessment of child's language skills.
 Evaluating pupil progress as a response to intervention, progress against SMART targets and outcomes as written into SEN support plan.
 Parents are involved in co-production.
 Robust whole school moderation systems assure accuracy of all teacher assessment.
-Possible referral to speech and language therapy (S<) or social communication pathway.
+Speech and language therapy strategies may sometimes be useful in the school setting.
 Possible educational psychology advice.
 Access arrangements for national assessments and exams if pupil meets requirements of AQA/JCQ.
 Class or subject teachers well informed re specific needs.
-Planning shows differentiation to meet the needs and work towards targets and reflects advice from any external professionals which is embedded into the school day.
+Planning shows differentiation to meet the needs and work towards targets.
+Advice from any external professionals is embedded into the school day.
 This should include daily reinforcement of strategies throughout the school day including encouraging the child to seek clarification and identify communication breakdown.
 Homework is differentiated.
-Careful management at transition points.
+Careful management of transition points.
 Reduce pace of teacher talk.
 Instructions given in clear and accessible way.
-A regularly evaluated year group provision map set outs interventions, provision and outcomes.
+Additional time in class to A regularly evaluated year group provision map set outs interventions, provision and outcomes.
 Intervention is adapted as necessary as a result of this evaluation.
 Intervention is evidence based, carefully selected and informed by assessments.
-S< programme implemented by school staff.
+S< advice implemented by school staff.
 Pre-teaching, re-teaching.
 Opportunities for overlearning of key concepts.
 Specific vocabulary teaching.
 Social skills groups and playground or break time support activities, clubs, skills generalised and reinforced across the school day.
+Specific learning interventions such as literacy support.
 Teacher and/or SENCO time for assessment, standardised testing and diagnostic work.
 Additional TA or teacher time for direct teaching with support offered from SENCO.
 All staff including lunchtime supervisors and after school providers are trained in core skills eg, online training packages such as the inclusion development programme and other CPD such as ELKLAN or cued articulation.
-Additional training or advice for those delivering intervention programmes.
-Additional TA or specialist teacher time to deliver specific interventions.
-Time for planning and review meetings with parents and pupil.
+Additional training or advice for those delivering intervention programmes for instance that available through AfC CPD online.
+Additional TA or teacher time to deliver specific interventions.